Perform Basic String Formatting in C#

 Console.WriteLine(@"My value: {value}");

-The @ character at the start of the string indicates this is a verbatim string.
-This means anything inside the string is interpreted literally.
+The @ symbol indicates a verbatim string , which means any content inside the string is treated literally.

 Option 2